mariuseikenes/arraz/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are greatly inspired - try keeping the design language consistent, and keep UI minimal and uncluttered.
+Contributions are greatly appreciated  - try keeping the design language consistent, and keep UI minimal and uncluttered.
 Starring this project is greatly appreciated!

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".